dentemple/VBA-Class-For-AS400-Automation-Objects/README.md

 If an additional layer exists between you and the iSeries--for example, if you are on a thin-client, or if your company utilizes an iSeries web-interface--then additional steps may need to be taken to successfully utilize the HACL.

-Troubleshooting these situations are beyond my current scope; however, I invite the community to copy or extend these files with their own solutions.
+Troubleshooting these situations are beyond my current scope; however, I invite the wider community to copy or extend these files with their own solutions for these issues.

 ## Optional Pre-Download Test